cjohansson/emacs-parser-generator/docs/Syntax-Analysis.md

 ### e-identifier

-The symbol defined in variable `parser-generator--e-identifier`, with default-value: 'e`, symbolizes the e symbol.
-The symbol is allowed in some grammars and not in others.
+The symbol defined in variable `parser-generator--e-identifier`, with default-value: `'e`, symbolizes the e symbol.
+The symbol is allowed in some grammars and not in others and can be used to make parts of grammar optional.

 ### End-of-file identifier

-The symbol defined in variable `parser-generator--eof-identifier`, with default-value: '$`, symbolizes the end-of-file symbol.
+The symbol defined in variable `parser-generator--eof-identifier`, with default-value: `'$`, symbolizes the end-of-file symbol.

 ### Non-terminals